KMN-Datacenter/Linux/README.md

  - hardwareinfo.sh        Verify hardware and document
  - batch_users.sh         Create local admins with sudo
  - directories.sh         Simple script to create user directories etc on first login
- - lldp.rpi               Allow LLDP to<->from network for RPi
+ - lldp.rpi/lldp.sh       Allow LLDP to<->from network for RPi or Ubuntu
  - ufw.sh                 Activate firewall and allow SSH
  - join_domain            Join a domain for non admin users.